'Drive to Survive' season 5 | Image: Netflix

 What Time Does the F1 Race Start?

-This year marks the second time the Australian GP has been bumped out of its regular spot as the season opener, following the implementation of events in Bahrain and Saudi Arabia last year.
+This year marks the third time the Australian GP has been bumped out of its regular spot as the season opener, following the implementation of events in Bahrain and Saudi Arabia in 2022.
 The move means that the event is now subject to Australia’s often confusing daylight savings stipulations, which means that viewers in Queensland will have to take special notice of the AEST situation.
 Furthermore, with sunset expected to hit at approximately 6pm, a night-drive wouldn’t necessarily be out of the equation, should mid-race delays impact the race.

 Prior to the big day, Formula 1 cars will take to the track twice on Friday for one-hour practice sessions from 1pm and 4pm respectively, with a third practice session to be held at 1pm on Saturday.
 From there, the long-anticipated qualifying session will take place from 4pm.